Ethan Garbers

-Ethan Garbers (born July 28, 2002) is an American professional football quarterback.
+Ethan Garbers (born July 28, 2002) is an American professional football quarterback who is currently a free agent.
 He played college football for the Washington Huskies and UCLA Bruins.

-Early years
+Early life

-Garbers hometown is Newport Beach, California, and he attended Corona del Mar High School.
+Garbers hometown is Newport Beach, California, where he attended Corona del Mar High School.
 In his high school career, he completed 643 of his 947 passes for 9,462 yards and 128 touchdowns to just 15 interceptions.
 Garbers also rushed for 784 yards and 18 touchdowns.
 Garbers committed to play college football at the University of Washington.

 College career

 Washington

 Garbers did not take a single snap for Washington as a freshman in 2020.
 After the season, he entered the NCAA transfer portal.

 UCLA

 Garbers transferred to the University of California, Los Angeles, to continue his college career.
 In week 10 of the 2021 season, he made his first career start, where he completed 27 of his 44 passes for 265 yards, two touchdowns, and one interception, but the Bruins fell to Utah 44–24.
 Garbers finished the 2021 season going 31 for 51 on his passes for 305 yards and two touchdowns to two interceptions.
 In 2022 he went 26 for 37 on passing attempts for 294 yards and two touchdowns to two interceptions.
 In 2023, Garbers was named the starting quarterback for UCLA's season opener against Coastal Carolina, beating out Dante Moore and Collin Schlee.
 However, head coach Chip Kelly started Moore in the following game.
+Garbers was the starting quarterback for the Bruins for the 2024 season.